 By Chris Guld, Geeks on Tour

-As of Friday night, August 30 (2019), Dorian is a Category 4 hurricane and it could be near the east coast of Florida by late Monday.
-If you find yourself in its path, the best safety equipment you can have is your RV.
+If you find yourself in the path of a hurricane, the best safety equipment you can have is your RV.
 Get out of the area!

 Smartphones can be invaluable in a hurricane.
 First of all, of course, is a hurricane tracker.
 We recommend Max Tracker because it comes from a local TV station in Miami.
 The “forecast cone” is what we rely on when deciding where to run.
 We also check the radar using The Weather Channel.
 If you don’t know how to take screenshots from your phone, like mine below, here’s a Quick Tip on Taking Screenshots.
 They’re great for the blog post later!